Treadmills are, and always will be, a staple form of cardio in most people’s health and fitness plans.

 The motor is a lighter 2.0CHP, which is impressive on a deck this size, which can push it up to just under 9mph, with a maximum user weight of 250lbs.
 These are solid numbers.
 Not exceptional, but enough to get the blood pumping and a decent cardio workout in.

 Further reinforcing the fact that the City L6 is a lighter system that’s built around general fitness rather than hardcore training is the fact that there’s no touchscreen, only a basic LCD display.
-But, oddly, even as the most budget-priced treadmill in ProForm’s range, this still comes with a year’s free iFit subscription, which is worth more than half the actual treadmill’s value alone.
+But, oddly, even as the most budget-priced treadmill in ProForm’s range, this still comes with a month’s free iFit subscription, which is worth more than half the actual treadmill’s value alone.

 Put simply, the City L6 is a solid treadmill that offers surprisingly good performance at its price range.
 It’s not going to compete with the bigger systems, but it was never designed to.
 If space is at a premium, and you’re looking for a solid workout option, on and off the treadmill, the City L6 is a great choice.